CadixDev/gitpatcher/README.md

 # gitpatcher
 gitpatcher is a Gradle plugin that can manage patches for Git repositories for you ([example]).
 This is useful if you need a few smaller changes for a Git repository that can't be contributed upstream, but you still easily want to keep up to date with upstream. gitpatcher manages a local submodule as base, and applies patches from a configurable folder in an extra repository.
-It runs fully on Java using [jgit].
+A local Git installation on the PATH is required for it to run.

 # Installation
 1. Add a submodule for the project you want to patch.